faaiqgwaqar/faaiqgwaqar/README.md

 - 👋 Hi, I’m @faaiqgwaqar.
 (He/Him)
-- :mortar_board: I graduated with my B.Sc in Computer Science, B.Sc in Electrical and Computer Engineering, and Minor in Mathematics from Oregon State University in 2022
+- :mortar_board: I graduated with my B.Sc in Computer Science & Electrical and Computer Engineering, and Minor in Mathematics from Oregon State University in 2022
 - :printer: I currently work as a Hardware Engineer at Microsoft, where I help design ASICs.
 I've previously been at Arm doing SoC validation.
 - :test_tube: I also work on computational chemistry research at Oregon State University, leveraging deep learning techniques to accelerate the discovery of nano-porous materials.
 - 👀 I’m interested in analog/mixed-signal integrated circuits, computer systems, and machine learning.